lago8103/online-python-training/choosing.md

 strength comes in handling Python packages which require compiled code--such packages are especially prevalent in the scientific Python ecosystem.

-Conda also has a concept of an environment, which is an independent, self-contained install of Python and packages.
+Conda also has the concept of an environment, which is an independent, self-contained install of Python and packages.
 These environments make it easy to install different versions of Python side-by-side; this is especially useful when trying to test libraries on a variety of different Python versions.
 Other